4/29/2025

 Chief Operating Officer

-Good.
-Yeah, Jeff, this is Karen.
-That was a legacy Alaris credit.
+Yeah, Jeff, this is Karin.
+That was a legacy of LARA's credit.
 And if you recall on the call last quarter, we did get that renewed shortly after year end, so that came off the numbers.
 The other decrease was attributed to, as Al mentioned, a payoff on a commercial real estate loan that we had been working out of the bank for some time.

 speaker

-Hey, Karen.
-I guess we know in the throwing the large construction development, those are the ones we've been talking about, but broad-based credit.
-Other pinch points of your general comfort on credit from your perspective?
+Hey, Karin.
+You know, I guess we know and then, you know, throw in the large construction development.
+Those are the ones we've been talking about, but broad-based credit.
+Other pinch points or your general comfort on credit and from your perspective?

 speaker